FURTHER READING

 This map shows the homes and businesses of Greenwood’s most prominent citizens.
 It was developed by students at Tulsa Community College and Tulsa Public School and completed in support of The John Hope Franklin Center for Reconciliation.

 The Gateway is an online repository of Oklahoma history by the Oklahoma Historical Society.
-Visitors can search and view historic thousands of newspapers, photographs, maps, and documents.
+Visitors can search and view thousands of historic newspapers, photographs, maps, and documents.

 The UNIVERSITY OF TULSA, TULSA RACE RIOT OF 1921 ARCHIVE, 1920-2007

-The materials within the collection are predominantly the research materials and notes from various researchers.
+The materials within the collection are predominantly research materials and notes from various researchers.
 They include photographs, photocopies of the local press coverage, articles and essays on the subject, an annotated map, a video recording, and pictures of the Massacre and its aftermath.
 Also included is a video recording of the Weller Grossman production of “In Search of History: The Night Tulsa Burned,” which aired on cable television’s History Channel.
-In addition, 14 audiocassette recordings are consisting of 13 interviews conducted by Scott Ellsworth (author of Death in a Promised Land: The Tulsa Race Riot of 1921) with witnesses to the riot.
+In addition, 14 audiocassette recordings consist of 13 interviews conducted by Scott Ellsworth (author of Death in a Promised Land: The Tulsa Race Riot of 1921) with witnesses to the riot.
 There is also a copy of The Tulsa Race Riot of 1921 by I. Marc Carlson, photocopies of journal articles from 1921 and after, and other research materials.
 Another addition to the collection is one cassette tape of a talk with extensive audience discussion, given October 18, 1989, at the Allen Chapman Activity Center by Wilhemina Howell and Mabel Little, two women who lived through the massacre.

 OKLAHOMA STATE ARCHIVES, TULSA RACE MASSACRE COLLECTION